top of page

 Good, professional grade, available-to-the-public topcoats come from brands like General Finishes, Renner, Centurion, and Mohawk.

-If you're wanting to preserve the exact look of unfinished white oak, then we suggest using Renner's Natural Oak stain.
-This will counter the slight yellowing the topcoat creates, keeping the natural tone of unfinished white oak.
-Here is an excellent video of the entire process, from surface prep to final sealing, and a direct link to buy everything you need online.
+If you're wanting to preserve the exact look of unfinished white oak, we'll need to first stain it to counter the yellowing from when the topcoat is applied.
+The best brand and product is Renner's Natural Oak stain.
+Here is an excellent video of the entire process from their owner (who's an active member of our Facebook group, if you ever have questions), from surface prep to final sealing, and a direct link to buy everything you need online.

 Design and photo credit: Brush Arbor Homes